k8scop/k8s-security-dashboard/alert-system/README.md

 - `-s`: the desired start date and time of the analysis
 - `-A`: set the analysis to static or streaming

-If the analysis is static, the end date and time of the analysis must be set:
+If the analysis is static, the end date and time of the analysis must be set.
+If the end date and time is not given, the end date and time is automatically set to _utcnow_:

 - `-e`: the end date and time of the **static** analysis [optional]

-If the end date and time is not given, the end date and time is automatically set to _utcnow_.

 If the analysis is streaming, a delay between log fetches must be set, because of potential Elasticsearch latency: